kind3r/getting-started-with-your-artillery-printer/upgrades.md

 updated: 28-05-2020
 ---

 Now that you got your printer up and running and spitting out [calicats](https://www.thingiverse.com/thing:1545913) like there's no tomorrow, you might be inclined to do a **firmware upgrade** to get the latest and greatest.
 Unfortunately Artillery only provides one firmware based on [Marlin](https://marlinfw.org/) 1.1.9 which is the latest version of [Marlin](https://marlinfw.org/) 1.x released in August 2018.
-There is a good reason for that which we will discuss a bit later, but for now **don't do any changes to the firmware**.
+There is a good reason for that which we will discuss a bit later, but for now **don't do any upgrades to the firmware**.

 **You should run your printer for a couple of weeks to make sure it works fine in the default configuration.
 Play with the [slicer](slicer.html) settings, experiment with different materials, see what works and what doesn't and try to understand why.** Then feel free to start modding and upgrading.